Online Application Selection: National Certificate in Computing (Games, Apps and Encryption) BTEC Level 3

 What will I study?

 You will develop your programming ability in several languages and learn how to build apps to demonstrate your skills.
 You will investigate security threats to data and plan & apply techniques to defend against security attacks on IT systems.
 You will explore how encryption protects data, learn more about how computer systems work, hardware and software, the way components of a system work together & how data in a system is used.

 Is this course right for me?

-This course provides a strong core study of computer science to enable progression into higher education, with a focus on areas such as software engineering, game development, app design & programming.
+This course provides a strong core study of computer science to enable progression into higher education, with a focus on areas such as cyber-security and programming.
 It is also a good foundation for degrees where computing-related skills and knowledge may be advantageous, such as business studies, sciences and engineering.
 Equally, the course supports direct entry into a range of careers in the computing industry.
-A degree apprenticeship is another path that a number of our current students are pursuing (where you earn a salary and have your university fees paid for) is another possible progression route from this course.
+A degree apprenticeship is another path that a number of our current students are pursuing (where you earn a salary and have your university fees paid for).